Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I wrote clear testing steps that cover the changes made in this PR
     - [ ] I clearly indicated the environment tests should be run in (Staging vs Production)
 - [ ] I wrote testing steps that cover success & fail scenarios (if applicable)
+- [ ] I included screenshots or videos for tests on [all platforms](https://github.com/Expensify/App/blob/main/CONTRIBUTING.md#make-sure-you-can-test-on-all-platforms)
 - [ ] I ran the tests & veryfy they passed on:
     - [ ] iOS / native
     - [ ] Android / native